PoojaMaurya0742/OIBSIP-OASIS-INFOBYTE-/README.md

 ## 🚀 How to Run the Project
 1. Clone/download the repository
-git clone https://github.com/your-username/OIBSIP-OASIS-INFOBYTE-.git2.
+git clone https://github.com/PoojaMaurya0742/OIBSIP-OASIS-INFOBYTE-.git2.
 Open the folder
 3. Double-click lp.html
 4. The landing page will open in your browser

----

-## 📸 Screenshots
-_Add screenshots here (optional)_
-You can drag and drop images in your README on GitHub.

 ---